KateRasheed/Python_project/README.md

 # Overview:
-This program that plays a “hi-low” number guessing game.
+This program plays a “hi-low” number guessing game.
+The secret number could be a big or small number.

 # Description:
 * The program starts by generating a random number hidden from the user that is between 0 and 100.